-1. Starting rents shown are calculated based on a 20 per cent discount to city-wide average market rents as published by CMHC in the October 2023 Rental Market Survey.
-Rents at initial occupancy will set at the same discount to city-wide average market rent current at the time of occupancy permit issuance.
+1. Starting rents shown are calculated based on a 20 per cent discount to city-wide average market rents as published by CMHC in the fall 2024 Rental MarketReport and set in the Rental Incentive Programs Bulletin for the year 2025.

-2. Data from October 2023 CMHC Rental Market Survey for buildings completed in 2014 or later on the Eastside of Vancouver
+2. Data from October 2023 CMHC Rental Market Survey for buildings completed in 2014 or later on the Eastside.

-3. Based on the assumptions: Median of all BC Assessment strata apartment sales prices in Vancouver Eastside in 2021 by unit type, 20% down-payment, 5% mortgage rate (in-line with qualifying rate), 25-year amortization, \$250-\$350 monthly strata fees and monthly property taxes at \$2.92 per \$1,000 of assessed value (2021 assessments and property tax rate)
+3.Based on the assumptions: Median of all BC Assessment strata apartment sales prices in Vancouver Eastside in 2021 by unit type, 20% down-payment, 5% mortgage rate (in-line with qualifying rate), 25-year amortization, \$250-\$350 monthly strata fees and monthly property taxes at \$2.92 per \$1,000 of assessed value (2021 assessments and property tax rate).
+4. Incomes are estimated based on rents or monthly ownership costs at 30% of income.